 In cases where a next of kin cannot be located, the government or the crown may be able to seize all available goods for sale.

-One of the worst hindrances that can affect probate is invalidity of a will, if certain documents contain an error or lack the proper signature, then certain stages maybe postponed to be investigated.
+One of the worst hindrances that can affect probate is invalidity of a will.
+If certain documents contain an error or lack the proper signature, then some stages may be postponed for investigation.
 For further information on how a will could be invalid, please read ‘contesting a will’ and contact one of our solicitors if you feel that you may have a case.

 Find Will Writers in Leeds